-Lectures replicate traditional large group lectures that students will encounter in STEM degree programs.
+Lectures replicate traditional large group classes that students will encounter in STEM degree programs.
 To accurately represent a typical college experience, lectures are delivered by different professors with varying styles.
-The lectures will cover the concepts necessary to begin problem-solving in each day’s topic.
+The lessons will cover the concepts necessary to begin problem solving in each day’s topic.

 Students will attend presentations on various special topics delivered by host campus STEM faculty.
 The topics showcase the host campus’ most exciting research.
 Students may also participate in one or more “ask-me-anything” (AMA) sessions, panels, or lab tours with a scientist from the host campus.
 The purpose of these sessions is to expose students to STEM-based fields active on campus that are not represented in the core curriculum.